Charityware/congrats/readme.md

     ...

   Options
-    --all  Get all the words instead of a random word
+    --all  Get all the phrases instead of a random word
 ```